gbmhunter/CsvCpp/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
-v2.1.7.0  2014/05/07 Removed 'Limitations' section of README, closes #35.
+v2.1.8.0  2014/05/19 Fixed bug when the first field of a record was empty, closes #38.
+Add relevant unit tests for this, closes #39.
+Added 'Parser::Status' variable which idicates whether every field in CsvTable is numeral or not and added relevant unit tests, closes #37. v2.1.7.0  2014/05/07 Removed 'Limitations' section of README, closes #35.
 Added more examples to the 'Example' section of README, closes #33.
 Correct the exception catch to the correct object type in 'test/ReadEntireFileTests.cpp' and 'test/ReadWriteTests.cpp', closes #34. v2.1.6.0  2014/05/06 Converted 'const char*' exceptions into standard exceptions from the standard C++ library, modified unit tests to suit, closes #31.
 Fixed link to TravisCI image in README, closes #32. v2.1.5.0  2014/05/05 Fixed bug where 'Parser::GetStatus()' would crash if an empty CsvTable object was passed to it, closes #29.
 Added unit test to make sure 'Parser::GetStatus()' returns 'isWellformed == false' if no records are present in the table, closes #21.